EonaCat/NightReign/README.md

 Select the save file to which you want to transfer your Steam ID.

+(Select a steam account for the Steam Id extraction)

+OR cancel the dialog and:

 Enter your Steam ID in the popup window (you need the SteamID64 of your Steam profile).
 Example:
 76561197960272671